 - Put some ice on the wounded area to cool it and prevent swelling.
 If the sting is on the lower part of the body, elevate it (or make the person lie).

-- Over-the-counter painkillers may relief pain associated with bee stings.
+- Over-the-counter painkillers may relieve pain associated with bee stings.
 It is more likely for the wound to itch rather than hurt.
-Either way, mix baking soda and water, and apply to the stung area.
+Either way, mix baking soda and water and apply to the stung area.

 - Wounds usually heal by themselves in less than a week.
 Infection is unlikely, but it is still a good idea to treat the stung area.

 Dr Schmidt spent over a decade examining the effects of insect bites and stings.
 His writing style is remarkably candid and at times, almost poetic.